FirstBlood12/NotPetyaOpenSSL/README.md

 NotPetyaOpenSSL does not infect GPT disks.

-# How Is The Personal Decryption Code Generated?
+# How Is The Personal Installation Key Generated?

 1. NotPetyaOpenSSL dropper generates 16 random bytes from Base16 alphabet using CryptGenRandom.
 We will call these bytes Salsa20key.